strepkov/demonstartor-preview/tutorials/md/solutions/solution06.md

 ### Follow a car (adaptive cruise control).

-To solve that tutorial you have to use the MainController, like you did in the other tutorials.
+To solve that tutorial we have to use the MainController, like we did in the other tutorials.
 The difference here in other connections between the components:

 ```
 package controller06;